 The absence of a remedial measure or consideration of the effect of issues related to ethics on the workplace environment leads to reduced output and dissatisfaction with work.
 Lowered efficiency and performance are the first signs of a stressful atmosphere.

-Stress is not an illness or a disease that needs clinical treatment at the onset.
-It is a frame of mind that needs to be addressed with corrective and collaborative effort.
 However, stress is a trigger factor for a spate of illnesses.
 At the workplace, it is important to ensure that rules and regulations are made in conjunction with everyone's assent.

 Issues ethical in nature, are a part and parcel of work and related activity should ideally be sorted concurrently.
 As, stress at workplace has an adverse effect on profitability and achievements of the company; the sooner stress management is addressed, the better it is for everyone.